New York GAA

 The New York County Board of the Gaelic Athletic Association, or New York GAA is one of the three county boards of the Gaelic Athletic Association (GAA) in North America, and is responsible for Gaelic games in the New York metropolitan area.
 The county board is also responsible for the New York county teams.

-The county football team competes in the Connacht Senior Football Championship and the Tailteann Cup.
+The county football team competes in the Connacht Senior Football Championship and the Tailteann Cup and the county hurling team competes in the Christy Ring Cup.

 Football

 Clubs

 The two main competitions for clubs in the county are the New York Senior Football Championship and the New York Junior Football Championship.

 The following football clubs are based in the county: